 Wareable verdict: Fitbit Charge 2 review

-Priced reasonably at $99.95, the features aren't as advanced as the Fitbit Charge 2, which was released at the same time.
-Rather it's geared towards the entry level crowd who want a tracker that's slim, versatile and of course, waterproof.
+Priced reasonably at $99.95, the features aren't as advanced as the Fitbit Charge 2, instead it's geared towards the entry level crowd who want a tracker that's slim, versatile and of course, waterproof.

 Aside from the simplicity of form factor and usage, the Flex 2 is a far cry from the likes of its years old predecessor, and that's a very good thing.
 We gave our verdict after a few weeks of testing and now that we've spent more time with the Flex 2, here's what it's like to live long term with the Flex 2.

 Fitbit Flex 2: Design and comfort

-Flex 2 is a diminuitive little tracker that's hardly noticeable at all on the wrist, which is a nice change of pace.
+Flex 2 really is a slim little tracker that's hardly noticeable at all on the wrist, which is a nice change of pace.
 The wearable is much slimmer in appearance than the first Flex because the tracking module is 30% smaller.
 The Alta looks like a beast next to it.
 Okay, not really, but Flex 2 is noticeably more petite and is without a display.
 It's also the ideal piece of fitness tracking camouflage, especially when the module is tucked away behind a bangle or pendant.